ABDULLAH GÜL UNIVERSITY

 AGU STUDENT COUNT

-Including 190 international students coming from 40 different countries (9% of the student body)
+Including 190 international students coming from over 50 different countries (10% of the student body)

 Faculty of Engineering: